alephium/old-wiki/src/Mining-Pool-Test.md

 # Mining Pool Test

-> This is for testing.
-Please use it at your own risk.
+> This is for testing for now

 ### Setup Mining Proxy